Suraminiel/QuestBoard/README.md

 - [jQuery](https://jquery.com/) – included as a Bootstrap dependency (MIT License)
 - [TinyMCE](https://www.tiny.cloud/) – loaded via CDN for rich text editing (core under MIT License, other parts under proprietary license)

+## Getting Started

+To run this project locally, follow these steps:

+1. Clone the repository.
+2. Open the solution in Visual Studio.
+3. In `appsettings.json`, configure the database connection strings under `"QuestboardDbConnectionString" & "QuestboardAuthDbConnectionString"`.
+4. Run the database migrations via the Package Manager Console:
+	- Tools -> NuGetPackageManager -> Package Manager Console: "Update-Database"
+5. Run the project (F5 or `dotnet run`).

+The project uses SQL Server for data storage.
+Make sure SQL Server is installed and running locally or adjust the connection string accordingly.

 ## Licensing